 Pictured above: Cloudless sulphur caterpillar on Privet senna (Senna ligustrina).
 Photo by Peg Urban.
 Click on the terms for botanical definitions.
 View post as a PDF.

-Also known as privet wild sensitive plant, privet senna is an evergreen, perennial shrub that produces many 5-petaled, butter-yellow blooms.
+Also known as Privet wild sensitive plant, Privet senna (Senna ligustrina) is an evergreen, perennial shrub that produces many 5-petaled, butter-yellow blooms.
 Its long, pinnately compound leaves are alternately arranged and comprised of numerous dark green, linear– to lanceolate-shaped leaflets.
 Its fruit is a thin bean pod, about 5 inches long, that turns a deep brown when ripe.

 The flowers are mainly bee-pollinated, but privet senna is the larval host plant for the cloudless sulphur and sleepy orange butterflies.
 A gland at the leaf base attracts ants that kill the caterpillars.

 Privet senna is a short-day plant, which means it requires a longer period of darkness to form its flowers.
 Thus it flowers early autumn through late spring when our nights are longer.
 It occurs naturally in hammocks and disturbed areas.
 All species of Senna are larval host plants for sulphur caterpillars.

 The genus Senna, along with the genus Chamaecrista, were originally considered Cassia by Carl Linnaeus.
 DNA analyses, however, have since shown that all three genera are monophyletic, meaning they each descended from a single taxon.
 Despite this, the relationship between the three genera has not yet been resolved.

 Native range: Gulf coast, south and southeast peninsula/coast

 To see where natural populations of privet wild senna have been vouchered, visit florida.plantatlas.usf.edu.

 Hardiness: Zones 9A–11